-The host will interface with the SX8643 through the I2C bus.
+The host will interface with the SX8634 through the I2C bus.

-The I2C of the SX8643 consists of 16 registers.
-Some of these I2C registers are used to read the status and information of the button.
-Other I2C registers allow the host to take control of the SX8643.
+The I2C of the SX8634 consists of 16 registers.
+Some of these I2C registers are used to read the status and information of the button and the slider.
+Other I2C registers allow the host to take control of the SX8634.
 The host can e.g. decide to change the operation mode from Active mode to Doze mode or go into Sleep (according to Figure 8).